Divesh1207/Wild_Fire_App/README.md

 4. Search Functionality: Users can search for specific locations to check for nearby wildfires.

-5. Responsive Design: The website is designed to be responsive and works seamlessly on various devices, including desktops, tablets, and mobile phones.

 # Technologies Used

 1. React: A JavaScript library for building user interfaces.